 We don’t want you to miss the updates, how-to’s, and successes that we’re sharing on our Facebook page.
 That’s why we’re giving a black howler monkey poster to the next 25 people to start following us on Facebook, starting at 2pm on 9/16/19!

 The unique poster’s black howler monkeys (“baboons”) are beautifully detailed, and many other amazing species of Belize are pictured around the edges – toucans, frogs, butterflies, and more.
 It was originally created for Community Conservation’s very first project, The Community Baboon Sanctuary.

 We have a lot of them to give away, so tell your friends.
 And don’t worry – we’ve had them for a little while so you won’t be creating any printing costs that would otherwise go to our projects on the ground.

 The eastern slope of the Andes Mountains has some of the highest biodiversity on the planet.
-It is home to endangered species such as mountain tapirs and Andean bears, and more types of beautiful tropical birds than you can count.
+It is home to endangered mountain tapirs, Andean bears, and more types of beautiful tropical birds than you can count.